 7 High Dividend Stocks to Buy Now

-Income investors almost always seek high dividend stocks but such holdings can also make sense for other people to boost their total return beyond share price appreciation.
+Income investors tend to seek high dividend stocks but such holdings can also make sense for other people to boost their total return beyond share price appreciation.

 While most dividend distributions are subject to taxation at ordinary income rates, Qualified Dividends eliminate that disadvantage, since they are taxed at the same rates as capital gains.